Madame Gao: No. They blinded themselves.

 - Season 3 Fisk in general.
 He essentially achieves Kilgrave levels of control over people without any supernatural abilities whatsoever.
 He has nigh-unlimited surveillance over his targets, is able to read into people's psyche and their weaknesses, creates traps for them years in advance just in case they may become useful to him later, makes already unstable people go over the edge and forces good upstanding citizens to do his dirty work by blackmailing them with threats against their families (stuff we've already seem him do in season 1).
 As Matt repeatedly states, Fisk is five steps ahead over any of their plans that could harm him, having over a dozen of FBI agents under his direct control and able to threaten anyone who could testify against him and make good on that threat.
 He orders a complete bystander Julie killed merely because she's too much of a positive influence on Dex, and controls SAC Hattley by killing one of her kids and then threatening the other.
-His level of influence is completely terrifying in part because it feels so real, and all achieved by purely mundane means.
+His level of influence is completely terrifying in part because unlike Kilgrave, he was able to achieve this by purely mundane means.

-- One of the most disturbing aspects of the character is how realistic the character really is.
+- Even more disturbing is how realistic the character really is.
 Fisk is not very different from many real criminals who have gained so much power and influence that imprisoning them was difficult while their corruption reigns lasted, such as Al Capone or Pablo Escobar.

 James Wesley: $28,957.